TrueBlocks/trueblocks-docs/content/readmes/accounts-export.md

 ```[plaintext]
 Purpose:
-  Export full detail of transactions for one or more addresses.
+  Export full details of transactions for one or more addresses.

 Usage:
   chifra export [flags] <address> [address...] [topics...] [fourbytes...]